 Anikó Sáfrán’s works in multiple media, including photography, video, installation, performance, and writing, and has been exhibited nationally in museums and galleries.
 The unifying theme of her work is an exploration of the space between perception and reality and between the sign and the signified–especially in terms of our active engagement as humans with the social, political, and natural worlds around us.
 She often uses distortion to explore these relationships.
 Anikó graduated from the University of Utah with a BA in Film and New Media Arts and a BFA in Art with a minor in Arts & Technology.
 Born in New Jersey to Hungarian immigrants, her sensibilities come from straddling, balancing, and sometimes falling in-between her two cultures.
 In her free time, Anikó devises new projects to bring to life.

-Adriana is a photographer, and freelance journalist with an education in international development and Russian language.
-She has worked and studied all over the world, and is currently working as the Gallery Director at the Franklin Street Gallery.
+Adriana is a photographer and freelance journalist with an education in Russian language and literature.
+She has worked and studied all over the world, and is currently the Curator of the 150 Franklin Street Gallery.

 Making art is something that Jewel has done all her life.
 She studied art and art education, receiving a BS degree in Art Education from Old Dominion University.
 She recently retired from teaching art at various levels in the state of Virginia.
 She is primarily a painter, painting in oils and Encaustic paints.